oracle-livelabs/database/dms-online/register-and-migrate-terraform/create-registered-databases-terraform.md

-# Create Registered Databases
+# Create Database Connections

 ## Introduction

-This lab walks you through the steps to create a database connection to use with DMS.
+This lab walks you through the steps to create a database connections to use with DMS.
 Database connection resources enable networking and connectivity for the source and target databases.
+You will also create and Online Migration leveraging the integrated GoldenGate feature available in DMS.

 Estimated Lab Time: 20 minutes